api2cart/Android-sdk/docs/BasketApi.md

 BasketApi apiInstance = new BasketApi();
 String id = 10; // String | Entity id
 String storeId = 1; // String | Store Id
-String params = id,model,price,images; // String | Set this parameter in order to choose which entity fields you want to retrieve
+String responseFields = {result}; // String | Set this parameter in order to choose which entity fields you want to retrieve String params = id,model,price,images; // String | Set this parameter in order to choose which entity fields you want to retrieve
 String exclude = false; // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
+Works only if parameter `params` equal force_all try {
-String responseFields = {result}; // String | Set this parameter in order to choose which entity fields you want to retrieve try {
-    BasketInfo200Response result = apiInstance.basketInfo(id, storeId, params, exclude, responseFields);
+    BasketInfo200Response result = apiInstance.basketInfo(id, storeId, responseFields, params, exclude);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling BasketApi#basketInfo");